PaloAltoNetworks/pan-os-python/README.md

 poetry add pan-os-python
 ```

-4. Change the import statements in your code from `pandevice` to `panos`.
+Step 4.
+Change the import statements in your code from `pandevice` to `panos`.
 For example:

 ```python
 import pandevice